Upper bounds for integrated information: Discussion and future directions

-Furthermore, some of the techniques introduced here can be employed to develop approximate or exact measures of integrated information for mechanisms, systems, or relations.
-For instance, In \nameref{S3_Appendix}, we show that under certain assumptions the normalized partitioned integrated information is simplified to average information gain over all the severed connections.
+Second, we provide techniques to exploit the symmetries and the repeating patterns in connectivity to simplify the computation of the integrated information in certain families of systems.
+Similar techniques can be used to derive approximate measures for any biological system with repeating patterns of connectivity.
+For instance, In \nameref{S3_Appendix}, we show that the normalized partitioned integrated information can be simplified to average information gain over all the severed connections.
 This can potentially be used in conjunction with exact or approximate subset selection algorithms to find the optimal partition in a more computationally feasible manner.
 In this work, we used this technique and the symmetries in the system to reduce the number of candidate partitions significantly, from more than exponential to linear in size of the mechanism.